 On 1 August 2017 a hearing was held before Justice Yates.
 The hearing concerned Mr Sanda’s application to extend his limitation period in the proceeding so that he could continue with his claim in the Federal Court.
 On 15 November 2017 judgment was given in favour of Mr Sanda.
 This means that Mr Sanda can continue with his claim against PTTEPAA.
 Access the decision here.

-Mr Sanda and PTTEPAA have filed lay and expert evidence in the proceeding.
-The matter has been set down for hearing before Justice Yates for the period 17 June to 31 July 2019.
+Mr Sanda and PTTEPAA have filed lay and expert evidence in the proceeding, and the hearing of Mr Sanda and group members’ evidence took place in June-July 2019.
+The matter has been set down for further hearing before Justice Yates for the periods 21 October 2019 to 1 November 2019 and 2 December 2019 to 13 December 2019 for expert evidence in the proceeding.